-The position-attribution function for the binary mask in case (1) is an identical convolution to $C^{N}$ with a mean-value kernel ($C_{ij} = \frac{1}{m \times n}$).
-This results in an identically-shaped representation as $\mbf{z}$, where each entry is a scalar between 0 and 1, denoting the fraction of unmasked/masked features in the corresponding output of $C^{N}$.
-In case (2), the position-attribution function for a parametric dimension-altering operation is dependent on the operation being performed.
-In the case of external additive procedures, depending on whether the influence of the addition is to be considered, a set of $1$s or $0$s is added to the mask corresponding to the positions of the added representations.
-Similarly, for subtractive procedures, we simply remove the positions from the mask corresponding to the removed representations.
-Once the required representations and their masking values have been added/removed due to external procedures, we can simply convolve the updated mask with the mean-value kernel, similar to case (1), in order to get the position-attribution.
+The position-attribution function for the binary mask in case (i) is an identical convolution to $C^{i}$ with a mean-value kernel ($C_{ij} = \frac{1}{m \times n}$).
+This results in an identically-shaped representation as $\mbf{z}^{(i)}$, where each entry is a scalar between 0 and 1, denoting the fraction of unmasked-masked features in the corresponding output of $C^{i}$.
+In case (ii), the position-attribution function for a parametric dimension-altering operation is dependent on the operation being performed.
+In the case of external additive procedures, depending on whether the influence of the addition is to be considered, the mask is padded with $1$s or $0$s at positions corresponding to the added representations.
+Similarly, for subtractive procedures, we remove the positions from the mask corresponding to the removed representations.
+Once the required representations and their masking values have been added or removed due to external procedures, we convolve the updated mask with the mean-value kernel in order to get the position-attribution.